CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 ### Step 3: Review the Changes

-1. **Plan the Changes**: Run `terraform plan` without modifying the configuration to preview the changes that will be applied with the new provider version.
+1. **Plan the Changes:** Run `terraform plan` without modifying the configuration to preview the changes that will be applied with the new provider version.

    ```bash
    terraform plan
    ```

-2. **Review the Plan**: Carefully review the output of the `terraform plan` command to ensure that there are no changes.
+2. **Review the Plan:** Carefully review the output of the `terraform plan` command to ensure that there are no changes.

     ```bash
     No changes.
 Your infrastructure matches the configuration.